 Your landlord owns multiple properties or comparable vacant units at the property, and the possibility of them moving into your rental unit seems low.

-If you see these signs, don't just assume the eviction is legitimate.
-You have the right to question it.
+If you see these signs, you have the right to question the eviction.
 If your landlord won't answer questions about their moving plans or gets defensive, that might be a red flag, too.

 If you don’t accept the eviction, you can try to resolve the issue informally with your landlord.
 For example, you could try to negotiate a mutual agreement to end tenancy.

 If these options don’t make sense in your situation, you can apply for dispute resolution.
-This is the official process to resolve problems between landlords and tenants in BC.
-You have 21 days from the date you received the notice to make the application.
+If you don’t dispute the notice, it means you have to move out.
+You have 21 days from when you receive the notice to apply to dispute it.
+Mark the deadline on your calendar right away.
+Set reminders so you don't forget.

 Get help to dispute an eviction notice

 Preparing for a dispute resolution hearing takes time and energy.
 You'll need several hours to gather evidence, fill out forms, and get ready for your hearing.
-For many people, it can feel like a lot to figure out.
 A community legal clinic may be able to walk you through an application.
-And the Tenancy Resource & Advisory Centre may be able to help you dispute your notice.
-As well, see step 4 below for some tips on getting other supports at this time.
+And the Tenant Resource & Advisory Centre may be able to help you dispute your notice.

 If your landlord gives you notice to end the tenancy for their own (or a purchaser’s) use, the landlord must pay you one month's rent before you move out.
 The effect of this is that you get your last month rent-free.